deepset-ai/haystack/proposals/text/4284-drop-basecomponent.md

 This contract is stored in the docstring of `@node` and acts as the single source of truth.

+Note how there are a few fundamental shifts from the old concept of pipelines and nodes:

+- There's no base class for nodes anymore.
+A node is whatever object is decorated with `@node`.

+- Pipelines can now be validated by instantiating them, and instantiation is going to be very fast, because the nodes are supposed to defer heavy operations to the `warm_up()` method.
+This does not prevent us from having shallow validation with a schema, but gives us more room for other validation strategies too.

+- Edges are designed to carry one value, be it a primitive like an `int` or a complex dictionary or an object.
+We have no more "fat edges" by default that carry complex output: we can now safely output several values on several edges and, if need be, connect multiple edges between the same two nodes.
+    - For example, if `node_a` outputs `value_1` and `value_2`, both these edges can be given to a `sum` node.

+- There's no more naming ambiguity between nodes and components.

 ### Nodes discovery logic

 When pipelines are loaded from YAML, Pipeline needs to find the classes definition somewhere in the imported modules.
 Currently, at initialization `Pipeline` looks for classes which is decorated with the `@node` decorator under `haystack`, however such search can be extended (or narrowed) by setting the `search_nodes_in` init parameter of `Pipeline`.
 Note that it will try to import any module that is not imported yet.